Ghazni: History

 Ghazni City is famous for its Ghazni Minarets built on a stellar plan.
 They date from the middle of the twelfth century and are the surviving elements of the mosque of Bahramshah.
 Their sides are decorated with intricate geometric patterns.
 Some of the upper sections of the minarets have been damaged or destroyed.
 The most important mausoleum located in Ghazni City is that of Sultan Mahmud.
 Others include the Tombs of poets and scientists, such as the Tomb of Al Biruni.
 The only ruins in Old Ghazni retaining a semblance of architectural form are two towers, about 43 m (140 ft) high and 365 m (1,200 ft) apart.
 According to inscriptions, the towers were constructed by Mahmud of Ghazni and his son.
 For more than eight centuries the “Towers of Victory” monuments to Afghanistan's greatest empire have survived wars and invasions, the two toffee-colored minarets, adorned with terra-cotta tiles were raised in the early 12th century as monuments to the victories of the Afghan armies that built the empire.
 By the time the Ghurids had finalized the Ghaznavid removal from Ghazni, the city was a cultural center of the eastern Islamic world.

 The Buddhist site at Ghazni is known as Tapar Sardar and consists of a stupa on a hilltop, surrounded by a row of smaller stupas.
 Nearby, an 18 m long Parinirvana (reclining) Buddha was excavated between the late 1960s and early 1970s.
-It is believed to have been built in the 8th century AD as part of a monastery complex.
+It is believed to have been built in the 8th century CE as part of a monastery complex.
 In the 1980s, a mud brick shelter was created to protect the sculpture, but the wood supports were stolen for firewood and the shelter partially collapsed.
 In 2001, the Taliban blew the Buddha up, believing it to be idolatrous.

 During the First Anglo-Afghan War, the city was captured by British forces on 23 July 1839 in the Battle of Ghazni.
 The Civil war in Afghanistan and the continued conflict between the Taliban and the Northern Alliance during the 1990s put the relics of Ghazni in jeopardy.
 Ghazni's strategic position, both economically and militarily, assured its revival, albeit without its dazzling former grandeur.
 Through the centuries the city has figured prominently as the all-important key to the possession of Kabul.

 After the 2001 U.S. invasion of Afghanistan, the United States armed forces built a base in Ghazni.
-They have been involved in rebuilding projects and protecting the local population against Taliban insurgents.
-In the meantime, they are also training the Afghan Local Police (ALP) Afghan National Police (ANP) and Afghan National Army (ANA).
+They were involved in rebuilding projects and protecting the local population against Taliban insurgents.
+In the meantime, they also trained the Afghan Local Police (ALP) Afghan National Police (ANP) and Afghan National Army (ANA).
 In 2010, the United States established the Lincoln Learning Center in Ghazni.
-The Lincoln learning centers in Afghanistan serve as programming platforms offering English language classes, library facilities, programming venues, Internet connectivity, educational and other counseling services.
-A goal of the program is to reach at least 4,000 Afghan citizens per month per location.
+The Lincoln learning centers in Afghanistan served as programming platforms offering English language classes, library facilities, programming venues, Internet connectivity, educational and other counseling services.
+A goal of the program was to reach at least 4,000 Afghan citizens per month per location.